In Living with the Land, guests will embark on an enlightening voyage through The Land pavilion’s greenhouses.

 The Land Location

 Dining/Refreshment: A couple of popular restaurants are located in The Land pavilion.
-Adjacent to Living with the Land on the lower level of The Land, guests can enjoy a counter service breakfast, lunch, or dinner at Sunshine Seasons.
-A wide variety of offerings can be had here, including chicken, pork chops, turkey and Cuban sandwiches, salmon, soups, and salads.
+Firstly, adjacent to Living with the Land on the lower level of The Land, guests can enjoy a counter service breakfast, lunch, or dinner at Sunshine Seasons.
+A wide variety of offerings can be enjoyed here.
+For instance, chicken, pork chops, turkey and Cuban sandwiches, salmon, soups, and salads are some of the items on seasonal menus.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.